Skip to Content

 3. Show proof of identity

-4. Meet certain income guidelines .
+4. Meet income limits and other financial eligibility rules .
 There is no asset limit in Nevada.

 What is the income limit for SNAP in Nevada?

-Most families in Nevada with gross income up to 200% of the federal poverty level, about $4,442 a month for a family of three, qualify for food stamps.
+Most families in Nevada with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.

 How much SNAP will I get in Nevada?